collegefishies/comp-phys/README.md

 ```

 #### Running rk10!
-You can find a sample rk10 simulation in `galaxieswith syrup.cpp`.
+You can find a sample rk10 simulation in `galaxieswithsyrup.cpp`.
 You can use the makefile to run it and plot it, provided you have `gnuplot.`

  If you don't want hints though and just want